-BMJ Open Diabetes Research & Care adheres to the highest standards concerning its editorial policies on publication ethics, scientific misconduct, consent and peer review criteria.
+BMJ Open Diabetes Research & Care adheres to the highest standards concerning its editorial policies on publication ethics and scientific misconduct.
 The journal follows guidance produced by bodies that include the Committee on Publication Ethics (COPE), the World Association of Medical Editors (WAME), the Council of Science Editors and the International Committee of Medical Journal Editors (ICMJE).
 To view all BMJ Journal policies, please refer to the BMJ Author Hub policies page.

 We take seriously all possible misconduct.
 Anyone with concerns that a submitted article describes something that might be considered to constitute misconduct in research, publication or professional behavior should forward their concerns to the journal.
 The publisher will deal with allegations appropriately following ICMJE and COPE guidelines.
 Corrections and retractions are considered where an article has already been published; corrections, expressions of concern or a retraction notices will be published as soon as possible in line with the BMJ correction and retraction policy.

 As an open access journal, BMJ Open Diabetes Research & Care adheres to the Budapest Open Access Initiative definition of open access.
 Articles are published under an exclusive license or non-exclusive license for UK Crown employees or where BMJ has agreed CC BY applies.
 For US Federal Government officers or employees acting as part of their official duties, the terms are as stated in accordance with our license terms.
 Authors or their employers retain copyright.
 Such open access articles can be reused under the terms of the relevant Creative Commons license to facilitate reuse of the content.
 Please refer to the BMJ Open Diabetes Research & Care Author License.
 More information on copyright and authors’ rights.

 As the author, you may wish to post your article in a PrePrint service, institutional or subject repository or a scientific social sharing network.
 For more information on author self archiving and rights to reuse content – which are dependent on the license you have obtained – please refer to the BMJ author self archiving and permissions policies page.